CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M04_Lab2_Schedule_Items.md

 	- **Contact:** Aidan Knaggs

-	- Select the Related tab and add a new Related Resource Territory - WA (check below images to add one)
+	- Click the save button after entering the name for Aidan and then other options are available from it, Select the Related tab and add a new Related Resource Territory - WA (check below images to add one)
 	    ![](../images/module4/lab2/6.png)
 	    ![](../images/module4/lab2/6-1.png)
 	    ![](../images/module4/lab2/6-2.png)